Jroland/kafka-net/README.md

 The protocol has been divided up into concrete classes for each request/response pair.
 Each class knows how to encode and decode itself into/from their appropriate Kafka protocol byte array.
 One benefit of this is that it allows for a nice generic send method on the KafkaConnection.

 ##### KafkaConnection
 Provides async methods on a persistent connection to a kafka broker (server).
-The send method uses the TcpClient send async function and the read stream has a dedicated thread which uses the correlation Id to match send requests to the correct response.
+The send method uses the TcpClient send async function and the read stream has a dedicated thread which uses the correlation Id to match send responses to the correct request.

 ##### BrokerRouter
 Provides metadata based routing of messages to the correct Kafka partition.
-This class also manages the multiple KafkaConnections for each Kafka server returned by the broker section in the metadata request.
+This class also manages the multiple KafkaConnections for each Kafka server returned by the broker section in the metadata response.
 Routing logic is provided by the IPartitionSelector.

 ##### IPartitionSelector
 Provides the logic for routing which partition the BrokerRouter should choose.
-DefaultPartitionSelector will use round robin partition selection if the key property on the message is null and a mod/hash of the key value if present.
+The default selector is the DefaultPartitionSelector which will use round robin partition selection if the key property on the message is null and a mod/hash of the key value if present.

 ##### Producer
 Provides a higher level class which uses the combination of the BrokerRouter and KafkaConnection to send batches of messages to a Kafka broker.